 Execute Other Commands

 In a previous section, we discussed how echo can be used to debug commands without executing them.
-Now let’s see how it can be used to execute commands in bash
+Now let’s see how it can be used to execute commands in bash.

 We know that the date command is a Linux utility that displays the current date and time.
 We can use it along with the echo command to print the output of the date command as a string, and format it accordingly.

-The command echo $(date) will print the current date and time to the standard output.
-The $(date) part is an example of command substitution, which is a way to execute a command and replace it with its output.
-For example, if you run echo -e "It is \e[1;31m$(date)\e[0m today.", you might see something like this:
+part is an example of command substitution, which is a way to execute a command and replace it with its output.
+For example, if you run echo -e "It is \e[1;31m$(date)\e[0m today."

-We already briefly mentioned in one of the previous sections that the | operator can be used to redirect output from the first command to the other.
+operator can be used to redirect output from the first command to the other.

-For example, the echo "Hello" | wc -c command can be used to print the number of characters in “Hello” to the standard output.
+command can be used to print the number of characters in “Hello” to the standard output.
 The “Hello” part is a string argument for the echo command.
-The | symbol is used to pipe the output of the echo command to another command, which is wc -c in this case.
+The |

-The wc -c command is used to count the number of bytes in the input.
-The echo command will send the string “Hello” to the standard input of the wc -c command, which will count the number of bytes in “Hello” and print it as a number.
+command, which will count the number of bytes in “Hello” and print it as a number.
 Note that the number 6 includes the newline character that the echo command adds by default.
-If you want to exclude the newline character, you can use the -n option for the echo command, which will suppress the newline.
-For example, if you run echo -n "Hello" | wc -c, you will see something like this:
+If you want to exclude the newline character, you can use the -n

 As you can see, using the echo command with command substitution or pipes can help you generate output for other commands or programs that can process or display it.
 You can use this technique to create dynamic and interactive output in your terminal.